Select Page

 Before 1990

 What can I say.
 I was a nerd.
-I loved writing games on my Commodore 64.
-I was a hardcore Star Wars fan and owned all of the action figures, including the Blue Snaggletooth.
+I loved designing video games on my Commodore 64.
+I was a hardcore Star Wars fan and owned all of the action figures, including the rare Blue Snaggletooth.
 I lived in Media, PA, which was a small suburb outside Philadelphia.
 My Mom was a bookkeeper and administrative assistant, my Dad was a film and video editor.
 I have 2 older sisters who kept me from doing stupid things, which they were only somewhat successful.